Cover Image: Linnea Chassort, January 2026 By: Parmida Talebi, Contributing Writer The skincare industry thrives on dreams. Dreams that acne … More

 For pieces about staying healthy and new discoveries about diseases like Parkinson’s or Alzheimers.

-The Pharma Heroine: Frances Kelsey and the Thalidomide Tragedy
+The pharma heroine: Frances Kelsey and the thalidomide tragedy

 Cover Image: Lilly Guilbeault, January 2026 By: Sagit Yessim, Contributing Writer If you have ever taken CHEM 211, then chances … More